CelliesProjects/use_google_fonts_locally/README.md

 3. Open the link [https://fonts.googleapis.com/css2?family=Roboto](https://fonts.googleapis.com/css2?family=Roboto) in your browser and locate your local font variants.
 In this case `latin` and `latin-ext`.
 (Western alphabet and western accented letters)

-4. Find the desired font variants and download the files linked to in the line `src: url()` to the folder where your sketch is.
+4. Download the files linked to in the line `src: url()` to the folder where your sketch is.
 These are for Roboto `https://fonts.gstatic.com/s/roboto/v30/KFOmCnqEu92Fr1Mu7GxKOzY.woff2` for latin-ext and `https://fonts.gstatic.com/s/roboto/v30/KFOmCnqEu92Fr1Mu4mxK.woff2` for latin.

 5. Rename the files to some easier names to remember, I used `Roboto-latin.woff2` and `Roboto-latin-ext.woff2`.